What Are Heatmaps? Types, Best Software

 • Price: Contact for more information

-Glassbox is a digital insights platform that helps customers dive deeper into everything related to the customer experience.
-Teams can capture everything from lifetime user behavior to session replays, event tracking, and performance analytics.
+Glassbox is a digital insights platform that helps customers explore everything related to the customer experience.
+Teams can capture everything from lifetime user behavior, session replays, event tracking, and performance analytics.

 Product, marketing, and customer experience teams use Glassbox to automatically track user interactions and convert them into journey maps and funnels.
 The platform’s interaction maps allow teams to analyze pages in more detail than typical heatmaps.
 For example, product designers use Glassbox to view product usage metrics for each element on a page, like product titles, calls-to-action, and images.